Living With Endometriosis

 When endometriosis meets infertility

-Posted by steph Published in Featured, infertility
+Posted by steph Published in Featured, Infertility

 Because endometriosis lesions and adhesions are often centered in and around the reproductive system, it has long been established fact that upwards of 30-40% of women who have endometriosis become infertile or have a lot of trouble conceiving.